Americans with Disabilities Act (ADA) and Web Accessibility Requirements for Video

 Does the ADA Apply to Online Businesses?

-Before the internet become so ubiquitous, it was assumed that the ADA applied only to physical structures.
+Before the internet became so ubiquitous, it was assumed that the ADA applied only to physical structures.
 But because the law doesn’t specifically state whether it applies to brick-and-mortar vs. digital “places,” it is open to interpretation.

-A string of lawsuits brought against private companies for inaccessible websites, web services, or digital communications, has created a precedent that the ADA applies to the internet.
-Although the precedent is not entirely consistent across all jurisdictions.
+A string of lawsuits brought against private companies for inaccessible websites, web services, or digital communications, has created a precedent that the ADA applies to the internet although the precedent is not entirely consistent across all jurisdictions.

 Let’s have a look at a few important disability discrimination lawsuits to get a sense of how the ADA can apply to the web.

 ADA Lawsuits on Web Accessibility